remediosaraya/wp-console/README.md

   * generate:theme                    Generate a plugin.

  **multisite**
-  * multisite:install (mi)            Install a Wordpress multisite network
+  * multisite:install (mi)            Install a WordPress multisite network
   * multisite:debug                   List all sites in network available to a specific user
-  * multisite:new                     Add New Site a Wordpress multisite network
+  * multisite:new                     Add New Site a WordPress multisite network

  **plugin**
   * plugin:activate (pa)              Activate plugins or plugin in the application